What Is Waiver Wire In Fantasy Football?

 When does the waiver wire process requests?

-League managers can choose specific days and times for their waiver wire to process, but most leagues use a standardized time.
-The waiver wire generally will process the requests of the general managers around 4 a.m. on Wednesday mornings.
+League managers can choose specific days and times for their waiver wire to process, but most leagues use early Wednesday mornings.
+The waiver wire generally will process the requests of general managers around 4 a.m. on each Wednesday.
 This setting allows managers ample time to adjust their lineups before the Thursday night games.